‘Whatever you do in life, surround yourself with smart people who’ll argue with you.’ – John Wooden

 I think a belief in Hell is completely erroneous.
 I now have two options:

 - Label all believers in Hell as ignorant, self-righteous fundamentalists

 - Recognize that many loving, intelligent, well-meaning individuals hold a sincere belief in Hell for what they feel to be legitimate reasons

 One of these options turns me into a caricature, and the other gives me a chance to have meaningful discussions and partner with Christians who don’t share my theology in bringing expressions of God’s love to our communities.

 Let’s do one more and take the training wheels off.
-I believe that abortion is murder.
+There are parts of the liberal view on abortion that I very much disagree with.
 I now have two options:

 - Attack all pro-choice proponents as selfish, promiscuous baby-murderers

 - Recognize that many loving, intelligent, well-meaning individuals object to government interference in pregnancy for what they feel are legitimate reasons